 10 Best Types of Exercise to Ease Arthritic Pain

 There are many gentle, relaxing, and beneficial forms of exercise that can help combat arthritis.
 They all make you more flexible and stronger to avoid future problems.
-No less than ten of them are discussed here.
-In addition, most importantly, at the end of the article, we also mention those types of exercise that are definitely harmful for people with arthritis, and must be avoided like the plague.
+No fewer than ten of them are discussed here.
+In addition, most importantly, at the end of the article, we also mention those types of exercise that are definitely harmful for people with arthritis—and must be avoided like the plague.
 But first, where does arthritic pain come from?

 The Root Cause of Arthritis